Skip to content

 How do I set it up in keelearning?

 To do this, go to Login & Registration under Settings.
-Here you can make all the settings yourself:
+Scroll down till you reach the option "Single Sign-on Authentication" Here you can make all the settings yourself:

 What does the setup in Azure AD look like?